 Rational use initiatives work to prevent harm, improve patient safety and work to reverse increasing rates of antibiotic resistance.

-Many individual initiatives can be taken to improve the rational use of antibiotics, however a formally organized rational use program has greater chances for a longer lasting effect.
-Where programs do not exist, they should be established, where they do, they should be constantly improved upon.
-National guidelines can form the basis for and facilitate the development and implementation of programs at health care-facilities.
-However, it is also possible for initiatives to begin within a health care facility and lead to the development of national guidelines.
+Many initiatives can be taken within individual health care facilities to improve the use of antibiotics.
+However, a formally organized rational use program has greater chances for a longer lasting effect.
+National guidelines, when they exist, can form the basis for and facilitate the development and implementation of programs at health care-facilities.

 Core components outlines basic, overarching elements recommended to include in an rational use program or effort.